eshazen/6cy7-amp/README.md

 amp: https://www.cascadetubes.com/the-6cy7-v2-0-zebrawood-amp/.
 I'm
 using transformers from MusicalPowerSupplies.com.

 PCB design here is 388 x 194mm.
-It will be the standard 1oz copper, 1.6mm thick.
+It's the standard 1oz copper, 1.6mm thick.
 Everything is on the PCB.
-Plan is to just set it on feet / standoffs.
+Plan is to just set it on feet / standoffs, maybe make a wooden base and acrylic cover.

 <table>
   <tr><td>